Missing Auburn student's car, human remains found in creek after more than 45 years

-(CNN) — Authorities searching for a Georgia college student who's been missing for more than 45 years got a big break after his car was found in an Alabama creek — along with his wallet, ID card and suspected human remains.
+Authorities searching for a Georgia college student who's been missing for more than 45 years got a big break after his car was found in an Alabama creek -- along with his wallet, ID card and suspected human remains.

-The 22-year-old never arrived, and neither he nor the car were seen again — until, perhaps, now.
+The 22-year-old never arrived at the Alabama school and neither he nor the car were seen again -- until, perhaps, now.

 "For 45 years, we have searched for Kyle and his car.
 We have followed hundreds of leads and never really had anything substantial develop from those leads," Woodruff said.